177Lutetium PSMA therapy

 Destroy – 177Lutetium PSMA therapy

 If your PET/CT scan shows that you could benefit from 177Lutetium PSMA therapy, you’ll start your first treatment within two weeks.
-177Lutetium PSMA therapy is usually given every six to eight weeks over four cycles as an outpatient in our purpose-built Theranostics suite in Windsor.
+177Lutetium PSMA therapy is usually given every six to eight weeks, typically over six cycles as an outpatient in our purpose-built Theranostics suite in Windsor.

-Each cycle works in a similar way to the PET/CT scan.
-This time, another radioactive substance that can destroy cancer cells, called 177Lutetium, is attached to a carrier molecule that is attracted to PSMA.
+- Each cycle works in a similar way to the PET/CT scan.
+This time, another radioactive substance that can destroy cancer cells, called 177Lutetium, is attached to the carrier molecule that is attracted to PSMA.

-At the end of four cycles, you’ll have another 68Gallium PSMA PET/CT scan to assess how well the treatment worked and what you can expect from it.
+At the end of the sixth cycle, you’ll have another 68Gallium PSMA PET/CT scan to assess how well the treatment worked and what you can expect from it.
 You’ll be given a discharge summary for your referring doctor.
-You’ll need to have blood tests regularly after your treatment which don’t need to be done at the Windsor centre.
+You’ll need to have blood tests regularly after your treatment which does not need to be done at the Windsor centre.
 Your consultant will advise how often you should have them.

 As with all cancer treatments, you may experience side effects.
 These could include:

 You may also have reduced production of blood cells for a while.
 This is because bone marrow – which produces blood cells – can also take up some of the 177Lutetium.
 If you’ve already had chemotherapy and radiotherapy, your bone marrow may be more sensitive to the affects of radiation.
 Your doctor will discuss this with you before your treatment begins.
 After treatment, you’ll need to have regular blood tests to keep track of any changes to your blood.